piotr-marendowski/linux-dotfiles/README.md

 - [librewolf - 2nd browser](https://librewolf.net/)
 - [ranger](https://ranger.github.io/)

-### This branch is updated and focused on integration with the [IvoryOS](https://github.com/piotr-marendowski/ivoryos), while the [qtile branch](https://github.com/piotr-marendowski/dotfiles) is more the looking and more customizable version.
+### This branch is updated and focused on integration with the [IvoryOS](https://github.com/piotr-marendowski/ivoryos), while the [qtile branch](https://github.com/piotr-marendowski/dotfiles) is more customizable and good-looking version.